OpenMathLib/BLAS-Benchmarks/README.md

   - `main` : contains benchmark code, the BLAS/LAPACK wrappers etc. This is the branch you want to merge feature branches to;
-  - `gh-pages` : contains the html site + the `results/` from past runs; This branch is auto-updated on each CI run from main;
+  - `gh-pages` : contains the html site + the `results/` from past runs; Commits list the OpenBLAS wheel versions and configurations.
+This branch is auto-updated on each CI run from main;
   - `tracker` : `asv` benchmarks this branch.
 Mirrors `main`.
     Is auto-updated on each CI run.